Gate-Tunable Superconducting Spin Valve in a van der Waals Ferromagnet/Superconductor/Ferromagnet Trilayer

-These findings remain robust against variations in model parameters, including non-identical ferromagnets.
-Altering parameters such as $h_1$, $h_2$, or $\mu_S$ merely shifts the $\mu_{F_1}$ and $\mu_{F_2}$ values at which strongest hybridization occurs, consequently displacing the regions of maximal $T_c$ suppression in Fig.~\ref{fig:TcMu}(a) and shifting the boundaries between standard and inverse SVE regions in Fig.~\ref{fig:St_Inv}.
+These findings remain robust against variations in model parameters, including the case of non-identical ferromagnets.
+Adjusting parameters such as $h_1$, $h_2$, $t_{F}$, $t_{S}$ or $\mu_S$ merely shifts the values of $\mu_{F_1}$ and $\mu_{F_2}$ at which the strongest hybridization occurs, thereby displacing the regions of maximal $T_c$ suppression in Fig.~\ref{fig:TcMu}(a) and shifting the boundaries between the standard and inverse SVE regimes in Fig.~\ref{fig:St_Inv}.
 Moreover, more substantial modifications to the dispersion relation—such as the inclusion of longer-range hopping terms—likewise only shift the boundaries between the standard and inverse SVE regimes.
 This follows directly from Eq.~(\ref{eq:heff}), which shows that the effective field induced by each ferromagnet in the superconducting layer is determined solely by the electron energies at the crossing points of the electronic branches of the ferromagnet and superconductor spectra—that is, by the quantities $\xi_F^{\pm}(\zeta_0)$—and not by the specific form of the dispersion relation.

 As already noted in Sec.\ref{sec:model}, the physics becomes more intricate when spin-orbit coupling is present in the superconductor.
 In this case, the orientation of each magnetization relative to the S/F interface also becomes a crucial parameter.
 We expect that our results regarding electrical controllability and switching between the standard and inverse spin-valve effects apply directly to the case where both magnetizations are oriented perpendicular to the interfaces (i.e., out of plane).
 Of course, the precise boundaries between the standard and inverse SVE regimes may shift because of the more complex band structures.
 For in-plane magnetizations, the same controllability and switching behavior is anticipated, though the magnitude of the spin-valve effect itself could be reduced owing to the smallness of the induced triplet correlations.
 A detailed investigation of the SVE amplitude in this case lies beyond the scope of the present work.